apollo

 How to manage the interaction:

-Although using Palonosar Injection 1's and Amitriptyline together may cause an interaction, they can be taken if prescribed by a doctor.
-Consult a doctor if you have symptoms such as confusion, hallucination, fits, blood pressure alteration, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, pain in the muscles or stiffness, incoordination, stomach cramps, nausea, vomiting, and diarrhea.
-Inform a doctor if you have recently taken amitriptyline.
-Do not discontinue any medications without consulting a doctor.
+Although taking clomipramine and Palonosar Injection together can cause an interaction, it can be taken if your doctor has suggested it.
+However, if you have sudden dizziness, lightheadedness, fainting, confusion, hallucination, fits, increased heart rate, fever, excessive sweating, shivering or shaking, blurred vision, pain in the muscles, or stiffness, incoordination, stomach cramps, nausea, vomiting, and diarrhea, or fast or rapid heartbeats during therapy, consult the doctor.

 PalonosetronPentazocine